prismaticoder/TestMe/ReadMe.md

 The default administrator seeded into the database has a username and password of `admin`.
 (You could always change this from the seeder files in `database/seeds/AdminTableSeeder.php`)

-You can now access the server at http://localhost:8000
+You can now access the server at http://localhost:8000 and the admin interface at http://localhost:8000/admin

 ## Contributing

 Wanna contribute?
-Fork the repo, make your changes and open a [Pull Request](https://github.com/prismathic/TestMe/pulls).
+Fork the repo, make your changes and open a [pull request](https://github.com/prismathic/TestMe/pulls).
 I would be happy to go over it and merge if applicable.

 ## Acknowledgements